 NOTICE: A resident will first be given written notice of a violation.
 The notice will state the nature of the violation and, when appropriate, provide a remedy.
 State law provides several notice options:

-- A Three-day Nuisance Notice may be served for contract violations including, but not limited to, the Rent Payment Policy, the Pet Policy, the Good Neighbor Policy (Quiet Enjoyment), damaging property of Student Apartments, or any combination of the terms and conditions of the Rental Agreement.
+- A Three-day Nuisance Notice may be served for contract violations including, but not limited to, the Rent Payment Policy, the Pet Policy, the Apartment Living policy, damaging property of Student Apartments, or any combination of the terms and conditions of the Rental Agreement.
 There are no remedies available once Student Apartments has served this notice.
 The resident(s) must vacate the apartment within the three (3) days or the eviction process will continue.

 - A Fifteen-Day Notice to Quit may be served when Student Apartments wants a resident to move out for no specific reason.
 Student Apartments will serve this notice in accordance with State law and University Policy when other remedies to solve a problem have been exhausted and it has been determined that the best solution is for the tenant to leave.
 This notice must be served fifteen (15) days before the beginning of the next rental period and it requires the resident(s) to move out before the beginning of the next rental period.

 A notice is still considered valid, even if the resident refuses to accept it.
 A notice may be served at the resident's apartment, workplace, classroom, or lab.
 Notices may be served by certified mail, in person, or posted on the apartment door.
 If a resident fails to respond to a notice and Student Apartments determines that proceeding with an eviction is necessary, the resident may be subject to treble (triple) damages or $100.00 per day, whichever is greater, during the eviction process.